Sawtaytoes/OneForm/everything-explained/validate-groups-of-fields.md

 # Validate groups of fields

-Group validations utilize the `groupValidation` prop on `<OneForm />`.
+Group validations utilize the `groupValidation` prop on `<OneFormProvider />`.
 It's not often you'll need to validate groups of fields, but when you do, OneForm provides a powerful API.

 ## Validate field groups